phalcon-orphanage/docs/docs/en/contributions.md

 <a name='questions-and-support'></a>
 ## Questions and Support

-<h5 class='alert alert-warning' markdown='1'>We only accept bug reports, new feature requests and pull requests in GitHub.
+<h5 class='alert alert-warning'>We only accept bug reports, new feature requests and pull requests in GitHub.
 For questions regarding the usage of the framework or support requests please visit the [official forums][forum].</h5>

 <a name='bug-report-checklist'></a>
 ## Bug Report Checklist